5.9 — Constexpr and consteval functions

 Best practice

-Constexpr/consteval functions used in a single source file (.cpp) can be defined in the source file above where they are used.
+Constexpr/consteval functions used in a single source file (.cpp) should be defined in the source file above where they are used.

 Constexpr/consteval functions used in multiple source files should be defined in a header file so they can be included into each source file.

-For constexpr function calls that are evaluated at runtime, a forward declaration is sufficient to satisfy the compiler.
+For constexpr function calls that are only evaluated at runtime, a forward declaration is sufficient to satisfy the compiler.
+This means you can use a forward declaration to call a constexpr function defined in another translation unit, but only if you invoke it in a context that does not require compile-time evaluation.

 Author’s note